 Project management refers to the process of systemising the scope, budget, and time management of a particular project.
 Understanding the project requirements, resource allocation, and the time and money required is key, but getting these project tasks to work seamlessly together can be a challenge.

-Why is project management software important?
+Why is project management programs important?

 One of the main benefits of project management software is that it saves teams from juggling multiple tasks alongside more important priorities.
 Instead, what most project management solutions aim to do is give back more time to focus on core operations.

-The benefits of project management software
+The benefits of project management solutions

 Project dashboards provide a single source of truth